About Dr. Wanda Cook Batson

 Dr. Wes Mayes was born and raised in Central City, KY, and he attended the University of Kentucky.
 After graduating with a degree in Mathematics, he was accepted into the optometry program at the University of Alabama at Birmingham.
 While at UAB School of Optometry, he was part of a group of students that provided eye exams for health departments located around Birmingham and completed an internship at the Franklin Primary Health Center in Mobile, AL. He graduated with a Doctorate of Optometry in 2007 and moved to Crestview shortly thereafter.
 Dr. Mayes has enjoyed providing comprehensive eye care in Crestview for the last six years.

-Dr. Mayes’ wife, Leslie, is a 1st grade teacher at Bob Sikes Elementary School.
+Dr. Mayes’ wife, Leslie, is a former 1st grade teacher and is now an independent consultant for Rodan and Fields skincare.
 They have three children: Anna and twins, Griffin and Grace.
 Dr. Mayes enjoys spending time with his family and spends as much time outdoors as possible.
 He enjoys running and contributes to various organizations by participating in road races.
 His other hobbies include fishing, quail hunting, and walking his dogs.

 Dr. Mayes provides comprehensive eye care including pediatric eye care, as well as management and treatment of ocular diseases such as diabetic eye disease, glaucoma, macular degeneration, and pre and post-operative cataracts.
 He also provides care and treatment of eye infections, eye allergies, and injuries to the front part of the eye which includes foreign body removal.
 Dr. Mayes believes that maximizing each patient’s vision is extremely important, and he works hard to provide that through finding the best prescription with glasses and by fitting a wide variety of contact lenses.
 Dr. Mayes is excited to care for your eyes at Okaloosa Eye Care.